paceaux/McSandy/README.md

  * Prerequisites: IE10+, other modern browsers that support CSS flexbox and blob urls

 ## Features ##
- + McSandy lets you edit HTML, CSS, and JavaScript and get a live preview
+McSandy isn't the only web-based, live preview editor out there.
+Here's what makes McSandy unique:

  + McSandy let you save your work into local storage
  + Your project gets a hashable url, so you can bookmark it: `mcsandy.html#myawesomeproject`
- + You can export your work into an HTML file
+ + You can export your work into an HTML file (it's that download button)
- + You can drag HTML, CSS, or JavaScript files into the edit fields
+ + You can drag HTML, CSS, or JavaScript files into the edit fields to edit them.
+ + You Can your HTML, CSS, or JavaScript fields to your desktop
  + McSandy knows when you have an internet connection and uses any external libraries appropriately
+ + McSandy works offline!

 ### What are the technologies that McSandy uses? ###
 McSandy is an HTML5 application.
 It's using Vanilla JavaScript, but it makes use of three API's in particular